100mslive/100ms-docs/docs/api-reference/javascript/v2/react-hooks/interfaces/usePDFShareResult.md

 • **iframeRef**:  React.RefObject<HTMLIFrameElement | null>

-Attached the reference to iframe where you are rendering the pdf annotator.
+Reference to attach to the iframe that is responsible for rendering the PDF.